skip to Main Content

 Principal

-Email │ Phone: +1 (202) 630-2512
+Email │ Phone: +1 (202) 630-2512 │ LinkedIn

-Hdeel Abdelhady is MassPoint PLLC's founder and principal.
-She works with U.S. and non-U.S. clients on transactions (conventional and Islamic) and counsels clients on sanctions, anti-financial crime, and international trade compliance.
-In the trade area, Ms. Abdelhady focuses on established and evolving law, regulation, and policy pertaining to emerging technologies such as artificial intelligence, additive manufacturing, and battery technology.
+In the international trade area, Ms. Abdelhady focuses on established and evolving law, regulation, and policy pertaining to emerging technologies such as artificial intelligence, semiconductors, additive manufacturing, and battery technology.

 Ms. Abdelhady publishes frequently in her areas of practice and academic instruction.
 Her writings have appeared in, among other publications, the World Bank Legal Review, Butterworths Journal of International Banking and Financial Law, the Sustainable Law and Development Journal, Law360, Reuters, and Ahram Online.